dedis/cothority/README.md

 ## App

 There is a simple app that can be used to set up and interact with the skipchain.
-For more information, refer to the README-file in <a href="wlogr/README.md">wlogr</a>
+For more information, refer to the README-file in <a href="ocs/README.md">ocs</a>

 ## Service

 The service ensures the correct usage of the skipchains:
 - the ACL-skipchain only evolves when a new ACL signed by a previous admin is proposed
-- the WLR-skipchain allows only write-requests from writers in the ACL-skipchain and read-requests from readers
+- the OCS-skipchain allows only write-requests from writers in the ACL-skipchain and read-requests from readers

 TODO: